 Phansa is the three-month Buddhist Rains Retreat, when monks remain at one temple.
-Many use this time for intense dharma study or meditation practice while lay people are encouraged to be extra devout in following the Buddhist precepts, which is why the Rains Retreat is often called the "Buddhist Lent" in English.
-Khao Phansa is the first day of the Rains Retreat and people bring candles to the temple, and in many towns there are parades of large, decorative candles or wax sculptures.
+Many use this time for intense dharma study or meditation practice while lay people are encouraged to be extra devout in following the Buddhist precepts, which is why the Rains Retreat is often called the “Buddhist Lent” in English.
+Khao Phansa is the first day of the Rains Retreat and people bring candles to the temple, and in some towns there are parades of large, decorative candles or wax sculptures.

 About Boon Khao Phansa – Boon Khao Phansa Photo Essay